-As we begin the fall 2021 semester, we ask that groups be flexible as the rapid changing nature of the Delta variant requires us to reevaluate these programming guidelines on a weekly basis.
+Groups need to continue to be flexible as the rapid changing nature of the pandemic requires us to reevaluate these programming guidelines regularly.
 Please continue to check the university’s COVID-19 website and your emails for frequent updates.

 Events that include only the campus community (students, faculty and staff)

 These events do not require review unless one of the following applies:

 - The event has a high risk-element (minors, alcohol, travel, physical activity)